fommil/fpmortals/manuscript/wip.md

 corner cases as *exceptions to the rule* and handle them tangentially to our core logic.

-For example, suppose we get a call from accounting telling us
+For example, suppose we get a memo from accounting telling us

-> URGENT: Bob is using node `#c0ffee` to run the year end.
+> *URGENT: Bob is using node `#c0ffee` to run the year end.
 DO NOT STOP THIS
-> NODE!1!
+> MACHINE!1!*

 There is no possibility to discuss why Bob shouldn't be using our machines for his super-important accounts, so we have to hack our business logic and put out